-When the nRESET signal goes LOW, ARM610 abandons the executing instruction and then performs idle cycles from incrementing word addresses.
-At the end of the reset sequence ARM610 performs either 1 or 2 memory accesses from the address reached before nRESET goes HIGH.
+When the nRESET signal goes LOW, ARM710 abandons the executing instruction and then performs idle cycles from incrementing word addresses.

-When nRESET goes HIGH again, ARM610 does the following:
+When nRESET goes HIGH again, ARM710 does the following:

-- (1) Overwrites R14\svc and SPSR\svc by copying the current values of the PC and CPSR into them.
-The value of the saved PC and CPSR is not defined. - (2) Forces M[4:0]=10011 (Supervisor mode) and sets the I and F bits in the CPSR. - (3) Performs either one or two memory accesses from the address output at the end of the reset. - (4) Forces the PC to fetch the next instruction from address 0x00
+- (1) Overwrites R14_svc and SPSR_svc by copying the current values of the PC and CPSR into them.
+The value of the saved PC and CPSR is not defined. - (2) Forces M[4:0]=10011 (Supervisor mode) and sets the I and F bits in the CPSR. - (3) Forces the PC to fetch the next instruction from address 0x00

-At the end of the reset sequence, the MMU is disabled and the TLB is flushed, so forces "flat" translation (i.e. the physical address is the virtual address, and there is no permission checking); alignment faults are also disabled; the cache is disabled and flushed; the write buffer is disabled and flushed; the ARM6 CPU core is put into 26 bit data and address mode, with early abort timing and little-endian mode.
+At the end of the reset sequence, the MMU is disabled and the TLB is flushed, so forces "flat" translation (i.e. the physical address is the virtual address, and there is no permission checking); alignment faults are also disabled; the cache is disabled and flushed; the write buffer is disabled and flushed; the ARM7 CPU core is put into 26 bit data and address mode and little-endian mode.